kihiuFrank/ethernaut-openzeppelin-hacks/level-1/README.md

 });
 ```

-Boom!
-We claimed ownership of the contract!
+And now we claimed ownership of the contract!
 You can verify that `owner` is same address as `player` by:

 ```javascript